nickshekelle/Shifted-List-Search/README.md

 - Can you identify any edge cases that we need to account for?

-I accounted for the edge case of an empty list in my code.
+I accounted for the edge case of an empty list and a single element list in my code.
 My function should have no problem running efficiently on massive lists.
+For the case of a list of only duplicates, my code will simply return the duplicate.

 - Can you explain the orders of growth implications of the algorithm you implemented?